ai-robotics-estonia/2023_yanu_service_robot/README.md

 ### Technical architecture (presented graphically, where can also be seen how the technical solution integrates with the existing system)*

 - The technical architecture involves a photorealistic physics-based simulation environment (NVIDIA Omniverse Isaac Sim) that integrates with the main software backbone (ROS).
+The green block sets up the integration and handles all the custom orchestration between the simulation and ROS.
 ![Graphical architecture overview](yanu-aire-service-sim.drawio.svg)